ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 `create_work` takes an array of tasks and pushes all task elements to the channel `c`.
-The `worker` function receives tasks from the channel and executes a function `f` with the received task as parameter.
+The `worker` function receives tasks from the channel and executes a function `f` with the received task as a parameter.
 It keeps repeating until it encounters a `Quit` message, which indicates `worker` can terminate.

 Use this template to run any task on multiple cores by running the